Atomschorsch/udacity-sdce-project1-object-detection/alex_project1_writeup.md

 - density: few / many objects
 - area: urban / landscape

-## Training
+## **Training**
+#### **Own adaptions:**
+I had to override the model parameter `eval_config.metrics_set` with `coco_detection_metrics`, where the original parameter value `coco_detection_metrics` has thrown the error `'numpy.float64' object cannot be interpreted as an integer`.
+This fix has been provided via [https://knowledge.udacity.com/questions/657618](https://knowledge.udacity.com/questions/657618).

-### Reference experiment
+### **Reference experiment**
 This section should detail the results of the reference experiment.
 It should includes training metrics and a detailed explanation of the algorithm's performances.

-#### Own adaptions:
-I had to override the model parameter `eval_config.metrics_set` with `coco_detection_metrics`, where the original parameter value `coco_detection_metrics` has thrown the error `'numpy.float64' object cannot be interpreted as an integer`.
-This fix has been provided via [https://knowledge.udacity.com/questions/657618](https://knowledge.udacity.com/questions/657618).
+Metrics:
+Performance:

 #### Evaluation of reference training
 Training time: ~20min
 Eval time: ~3 min

-# TODO repeat reference training, is gone?
-### Improve on the reference
+### **Improve on the reference**
-This section should highlight the different strategies you adopted to improve your model.
-It should contain relevant figures and details of your findings.
-# TODO Improvements nach Lektionsvorschlägen machen
-Most likely, this initial experiment did not yield optimal results.
-However, you can make multiple changes to the config file to improve this model.

-    One obvious change consists in improving the data augmentation strategy.
-The preprocessor.proto file contains the different data augmentation method available in the Tf Object Detection API.
-To help you visualize these augmentations, we are providing a notebook: Explore augmentations.ipynb.
-Using this notebook, try different data augmentation combinations and select the one you think is optimal for our dataset.
-Justify your choices in the writeup.

-    Keep in mind that the following are also available: experiment with the optimizer: type of optimizer, learning rate, scheduler etc experiment with the architecture.
-The Tf Object Detection API model zoo offers many architectures.
-Keep in mind that the pipeline.config file is unique for each architecture and you will have to edit it.
+The advice from the project task was to play around with different model parameters.
+During the  experiments, my strategy was to get a bit of overview which parameters have a bigger impact on performance by running with only varying one parameter, to try in the end a combination of the ones which have shown best improvements.
+I have varied the following parameters:
+- different optimizers and learning rates (experiment0-experiment3)
+- different classification_loss (experiment4 and experiment5)
+- different initializer (experiment6)
+- different activation functions (experiment7 and experiment8)
+- different augmentations (experiment9 and experiment10)
+I also wanted to try out the feature to resume a training on an already trained model, which I tested during experiment8.

+The evaluations for most of the experiments are kept short, if the performance was obviously worse than others.
+I will only shortly talk about the conclusions I have drawn from each experiment.
+I will only go into detail and focus on experiments which have shown best performance.

-### First experiment experiment0:
+### **experiment0:**
 From lesson: Overfit a single batch without lr annealing, by scaling up epochs (from 25000 to 75000) and using constant learning rate (0.002)
 Training time:
 -   expected ~ 1 hour